 By placing an actual answer, rather than a link to a webpage, in search results, the search engine user knows exactly what they’re getting by clicking on that link.
 Featured snippets streamline the search query process and produce better results.
 This also means that businesses that rank in positions 1-3 aren’t always getting the love that they once were.

 Additionally, there’s a pretty strong connection between featured snippets and voice search.
 Featured snippets often show up in response to voice queries, and we know that optimizing for voice search is important for fueling traffic for local businesses.
-Smaller, local businesses that can make their way to position zero benefit from a tremendous competitive advantage.
+Smaller, local businesses that can make their way to position zero benefits from a tremendous competitive advantage.

 Optimizing Content for Position Zero

 As we already mentioned, there’s no magical formula for making it into a spot at position zero.
-Even if a business is able to rank there, their reign may be short-lived.
+Even if a business is able to rank there, its reign may be short-lived.
 You could hold position zero on one day but not the next.